AnthonyMcGreal/fe-easyShop/README.md

 ## Using the development link

-For android users the app can be run directly in the expo go app using the following link : https://expo.dev/@mvpant87/EasyShop
+For android users the app can be run directly in the Expo Go app using the following link : https://expo.dev/@mvpant87/EasyShop

 Unfortunately this method doesn't work for iOS users